HoagieClub/api/README.md

 ```
 go run main.go
 ```
 That's it!
 The server can now be accessed with `http://localhost:8080`.
+If there are any issues, you can try running `go run main.go reset` to reset the test database.

 ## Branches
 Create a new branch that describes your task, for example: